 Family Members/Caregivers: Emotionally invested, may have limited medical knowledge

-According to research published in the Journal of Medical Internet Research, each group interacts with healthcare apps differently, with distinct usage patterns and expectations.
+Research published in the Journal of Medical Internet Research confirms that each group interacts with healthcare apps differently, with distinct usage patterns and expectations.
+Designing for one user type while ignoring others creates friction that reduces adoption and outcomes.

 The Psychology of Healthcare App Design

-Let me tell you about something most healthcare app developers completely miss: the psychological state of your users.
+Most healthcare app developers overlook the psychological state of their users.

 - Worried about their health